Nightclubs in Dubai and Nightlife in Dubai

 - African Star - Marco Polo Hotel, Deira (Tel +971-4-2720000).
 African nightclub.

 - Al Zumorrod - Carlton Tower Hotel, Deira.
-Iranian nightclub.
-You probably won't see the Ayatollah there though.
+Iranian nightclub ... two words you don't expect to see in the same sentence.

 - Alpha Club - Meridian Village / Le Meridien Dubai Hotel, opened 22 May 2008, prides itself on a massive sound system.
 Go on, go and give your ears an acoustic enema.
 Open 2100-0300, from 2000 on Thursdays, and 1600 on Fridays.
 Tel